 Term life insurance makes more sense when you are looking for an affordable and simplest form of coverage.
 A term life insurance policy can provide you coverage for a set period of time typically 10, 15, 20, 25 or 30 years.

 Your monthly premiums will depend on the amount of coverage and the term length that you decide to choose.
-We found that most people choose term length of 20 years for the coverage amount of $500,000 for their term life insurance coverage.
+We found that most people choose a term length of 20 years for the coverage amount of $500,000 for their term life insurance coverage.

 But is the 20-year term length right for you?
 Let’s find out: